Leo-Thomas/A-Knowledge-based-System-for-Assessing-Sustainability-in-the-Fashio/README.md

-# A Knowledge-based System for Assessing Sustainability for SMEs in the Fashion Industry
+# SustainMeter: A Knowledge-based System for Assessing Sustainability for SMEs in the Fashion Industry

 <details>
   <summary>Table of Contents</summary>